ytakefuji/air_calculator/README.md

 # How to run aircalc

-aircalc is a program for drawing an expression, for example, 4-5.
+aircalc is a program for drawing a math expression in the air for possible calculation.

-aircalc is based on mediapipe.
+aircalc is based on two open source libraries including mediapipe and tesseract.

 There are six states of five fingers recognized by mediapipe library:
 0-finger, 1-finger, 2-finger, 3-finger, 4-finger, and 5-finger respectively.